5 Reasons Why a Personal Injury Lawyer Could Reject your Case

 Nobody wants to sustain injuries; however, proof of injuries can strengthen your injury case.
 Due to the work a personal injury case takes, it may not be in the attorney’s best interest to take on too simple a case as compensation would be too small anyway.

 Although you are confident that the other party is at fault for an accident, evidence could prove that you were partially at fault.
 In a case like this, you may have contributed to the cause of the accident, called “contributory negligence”.
 If an attorney suspects that you were at fault, they may reject your case.

 Not on the Same Page

-After you have presented all available facts of the case to an experienced personal injury attorney, they will analyze the case closely and give you an idea as to what you can expect on the outcome of your case.
-If your expectations do not match what your attorney’s best analysis is, then you may find that it becomes increasingly difficult to work towards a common goal.
-If your attorney feels that there’s too much tension and you both are not on the same page, they may think it best to not take on your case.
+After you have presented all available facts of the case to an experienced personal injury attorney, they will analyze the case closely and give you an idea of what you can expect on the outcome of your case.
+If your expectations do not match your attorney’s best analysis, you may find that it becomes increasingly difficult to work towards a common goal.
+If your attorney feels that there’s too much tension and you both are not on the same page, they may think it best not to take on your case.

-Most personal injury lawyers work for a contingency fee, meaning, that there is no upfront cost to you.
-The attorney only receives payment when you are able to successfully obtain compensation for your claim.
+Most personal injury lawyers work for a contingency fee, meaning no upfront cost to you.
+The attorney only receives payment when you can successfully obtain compensation for your claim.

 If, at any point, your attorney begins to feel that your case has little chance for claim recovery, they may not want to take the risk of taking on your case.

 Even though there are various reasons why your case could be rejected, it shouldn’t stop you from finding the legal help you need.
 Contact us today so that we can give you the help you need.